 Myths & Facts about hearing aids

 Fact: Even the most sophisticated hearing aid will not enable you to hear without paying attention.
-Good listening skills requires active attention by the listener and requires effort.
+Good listening skills require active attention by the listener and require effort.

-Fact: A successful hearing aid user finds the sound to be natural and pleasant but hear better without there being any unnatural amplification.
+Fact: A successful hearing aid user finds the sound to be natural and pleasant but hears better without there being any unnatural amplification.
 It should not be like turning up the television.

 Myth: I only need to use a hearing aid when going out